 The body can do two primary things with protein calories; the body can put protein into fat stores, or use it as an energy source for functions vital to life.

-Proteins are primarily responsible for the building and repair of many things within the body, for weight lifters; this means: increasing and strengthening lean body mass.
+Proteins are primarily responsible for the building and repair of many things within the body, for weight lifters; this means: increasing and strengthening the size and shape of lean body mass.

-It is also responsible for the rejuvenation and repair of organs, bones, nails, hair, skin tissue, blood etc. as you can see their importance is great.
+It is also responsible for the rejuvenation and repair of organs, bones, nails, hair, skin tissue, blood cells etc., as you can see their importance is great.

 Lets uncover and show what Fats are:

-including which ones can be eaten but, in moderation.
-10 to 12% of your daily calories should come from healthier dietary fats.
+including which ones can be eaten in moderation.
+10 to 15% of your daily calories should come from healthier dietary fats.

 Fats are the highest in calories and most energy dense: